Davospike/segpSPA/The_Process/ProjectEvaluation.md

-All three of these tests can be found within quiz.component.spec.ts and all of them test specific functions in quiz.component.ts file.
+All three of these tests can be found within quiz.component.spec.ts and all of them test functions outlined within quiz.component.ts file.
 In addition to these tests, there are 8 other tests that were already created when developing the app.
 This was our first exposure to both Jasmine and Karma and as a result, a number of issues arose in the writing of these tests that we were thankfully able to solve.
-Most notably,
+Most notably, Test 2 above would not pass because the type of event that was used to trigger the checkbox input selection was using 'onChange' as opposed to 'onClick'.
+In the end, the fix was just changing the function used on that part of the html from 'onChange' to 'onClick'.

 #### Unit Testing